cmb69/imagescroller_xh/README.md

     <?=imagescroller('my_gallery')?>

-If you want to link the images or add titles or descriptions, you have to create an info file.
-This has to be placed in `content/imagescroller/`, and can have any name you prefer with the file extension `.txt`.
+If you want to link the images or add titles or descriptions, you have to create a gallery in the back-end.
-To edit this file you can use any text editor you prefer, but it is important that the file is UTF-8 encoded.
+Under `Plugins` → `Imagescroller` → `Galleries`, a list of available image `Folders` is presented; choose one and press `Edit gallery`, and the gallery will be initialized with all supported images from that folder.
+Edit the gallery to your liking, and `Save gallery`.
+Then the gallery will be presented under `Galleries`, and the folder is no longer listed under `Folders`.
+You can edit the created galerie anytime again.

-The file contains a record for each image you want to show; records are seperated by a line containing only two percent signs (`%%`).
+The gallery definition contains a record for each image you want to show; records are seperated by a line containing only two percent signs (`%%`).
 The records can have the following fields: `Image`, `URL`, `Title` and `Description`;
 only `Image` is required, the other fields are optional.